Search results for

 What should you get instead of the DJI Mic?

-Overhead view of the Rode Wireless Pro Wireless Mic system
+Overhead view of the DJI Mic 2

 Frequently asked questions

-You can use the DJI Mic with both an iPhone and Android, however if your iPhone uses a Lightning connection, you will be limited to mono recordings only.
+You can use the DJI Mic with both an iPhone and Android, however, if your iPhone uses a Lightning connection, you will be limited to mono recordings only.

 With 8GB of internal storage, the DJI Mic can record audio for up to 14 hours.
 You get approximately 5.5 hours of battery life from the transmitters, 5 hours from the receiver, and an additional 10 hours from the charging case.